Rent abatement in a commercial lease means that the tenant does NOT have to pay rent for a certain time period during one of the following scenarios:

 Commercial property owners typically have business liability insurance on their building.
-The insurance would cover any damages to the property in addition to the abatement of rent.
+The insurance would cover any damages to the property in addition to abated rent.
 Personal property of a tenant that is damaged would be covered by the tenant’s own insurance.
 It’s a good idea for the tenant to have business interruption insurance as well to cover any potential financial losses.
-Since both parties have insurance – the tenant on personal property and the landlord on the property – the abatement puts the lease contract between landlord and tenant on hold until the property can be occupied again.
+Since both parties have insurance – the tenant on personal property and the landlord on the property – the rent abatement puts the lease contract between landlord and tenant on hold until the property can be occupied again.

 How Long Does the Abatement of Rent Continue?

-The abatement last from the date of the casualty until the date the landlord has substantially completed the repairs and restoration.
-Rather than just let tenants out of a commercial lease when a casualty occurs Landlords want the ability to try to cure the defects first within a certain time period (which is negotiated).
+The rent abatement last from the date of the casualty until the date the landlord has substantially completed the repairs and restoration.
+Rather than just let tenants out of a lease when a casualty occurs Landlords want the ability to try to cure the defects first within a certain time period (which is negotiated).
 The restoration could take weeks or months however at some point if the insurance company or contractors determine that the repairs will take longer than the negotiated time frame then the tenant or landlord could terminate the lease.

 Tenants Must Negotiate to Not Let Rent Abatement Be Nullified

-Tenants need to negotiate to require that no matter who caused the casualty the abatement provision will still exist.
+Tenants need to negotiate to require that no matter who caused the casualty the rent abatement provision will still exist.
 For example some landlords have language in the lease that says if the tenant or tenants employee causes the casualty then the abatement clause is nullified and the tenant must continue paying rent while repairs and restoration is being conducted.